 Shouting and screaming will never work.
 Instead, talk in a calm but firm voice.
 Yelling and screaming will only make things worse for you and them.
 Remember that a time out or putting their toys away is not the end of the world.
 It’s just a temporary thing.
 The end goal is to make them understand why is discipline important for children.

 Be sure to set a good example and follow through with your own discipline.
 For example, if you are constantly yelling at them for not eating their dinner, it will be hard for them to believe that things won’t change if they don’t eat dinner tonight too.
 So even when we’re mad or frustrated, try your best not to yell at children.

-Avoid Hitting While Trying To Discipline Your Child.
+Avoid Hitting While Trying to Discipline Your Child.

 You may have heard that hitting your child is the best way to discipline them.
-But trust me, one of the most effective ways to discipline your child without hurting them or making them feel rejected and unloved.
+But trust me, this is one of the most effective ways to discipline your child without hurting them or making them feel rejected and unloved.
 Children are no less than wax and wane of their parent’s mood.
 So try not to thrash them.

 Limit Your Time Outs.

 Set time limits for your child according to their age.
 Time out is not meant to be endless.
 Older children could do a few hours, and toddlers might only need one or two minutes before they are ready to play again.

 Talk about ways of “working through” anger and disciplining your child at the moment.
 For example, if your child doesn’t want to listen during time-outs, work with them.